Diving in Palau - Bluewater Dive Travel

 Perhaps the most popular of all reef hook dives are at Blue Corner, where a lot of current around the point brings in the big fish.
 Sharks, jacks, tuna, and resident Napoleon wrasse are often sighted.
 If mantas are what you seek, head out to the German Channel, where divers rest on the ocean floor while teams of mantas circle above.
 Palau has a lot of healthy hard coral and a good amount of wall diving.

-A typical day of diving in Palau usually involves up to 5 dives a day including a night dive on liveaboards and 2 to 3 dives per day if you stay at a dive resort.
+A typical day of diving in Palau usually involves up to 5 dives a day including a night dive, whether you are staying at a resort or on a liveaboard.

 Marine Life & Photography Subjects

+Palau's prolific marine life includes big animals and macro life.
+The strong currents and variable conditions at many dive sites make underwater photography very challenging.
 It can be difficult to get reef sharks to come close to you while you are hooked in at Blue Corner.
 Unhooking and swimming down into or over the lip of the reef can get you closer to sharks, but you also risk the ire of other dive groups who fear your bubbles will scare away the wildlife.
 It's best not to chase sharks - instead, find a good spot where they can swim by you in the current.
+Photographing mantas in reduced visibility will test your post-editing skills.

 Night dives are often the best time to put on your macro lens, as a wide range of reclusive creatures emerges from the reef after dark.
 This can also be a great opportunity to get close to otherwise skittish fish while they sleep.